Bankruptcy Credit Counseling - What Is Involved

 Waiver of the Counseling Requirement

-There are a few situations under the new bankruptcy law where it is possible to obtain a temporary or permanent waiver of the education requirements.
+There are a few situations where it is possible to obtain a temporary or permanent waiver of the education requirements.
 The requirement can be waived altogether if the bankruptcy judge determines, after a hearing, that the debtor is unable to complete the requirement because of incapacity, disability or active military duty in a combat zone.

 Incapacity refers to severe mental illness that prevents the debtor from making rational decisions about financial matters.
 The disability would have to preclude the debtor from participating, after reasonable effort, in person, over the telephone, or over the Internet.
 Accordingly, very few debtors will qualify for a waiver by reason of incapacity or disability.